-Candidates for the master's degree must produce an acceptable Thesis when this is the chosen option in the graduate program.
-The preparation of the thesis should show the capacity of the student under guidance to accomplish independent investigation, and it must demonstrate mastery of the methodology of research.
-It is not expected or required that the thesis in every case be an original contribution to knowledge.
-The student, in the preparation of the thesis, is concerned with knowledge and the evidential bases on which the knowledge rests.
+The preparation of the thesis is a research experience.
+It should show the capacity of the student under guidance of a faculty adviser to accomplish independent investigation, and a mastery of the technique of research.
+It is not expected or required that the thesis shall in every case be an original contribution to knowledge.
+The student, in the preparation of the thesis, is concerned with the materials of knowledge and the evidential basis on which the knowledge rests.